tinyheero/tinyheero.github.io/resources.md

 ## Slides

 * [Primer on SCNA calling]({{ site.url }}/assets/slides/primer_scna_calling.pdf):
-Primer on somatic copy number alteration calling using a read-depth based approach (in contrast to using split and spanning read approach).
+Primer on somatic copy number alteration (SCNA) calling using a read-depth based approach (in contrast to using split and spanning read approach).

 ## Courses